EliezerRamirezRuiz/EliezerRamirezRuiz/README.md

 # Computer engineering
 <sub> Developer Frontend & Backend </sub>

-Developer with 1+ year about experience of Web Applicactions such Frontend and Backend, very often looking for experiment and expand to anothers areas like DevOps, Support and owner of libraries.
-Learning Machine Learning, Deep Learning and Data Science, step by step.
-Excite, Proactive and Autonomous Developer also a try of freelancer in my spare times.
-Hope gives all energy for reach my goals.

-Development in Backend:
+Developer with more than 1 year of experience, focused on web development with python and typescript.
+I am currently working as a programmer of Unidad de Analisis Financiero (UAF) from Chile, soon I will be an engineer :).
+I use a lot of frameworks but the ones I currently use the most are Django, fastapi, Angular Astro and React.
+For the future I would like to continue specializing and improving my skills to offer the best of the best.

 - Frameworks:
-    - Python:
-      -  Flask
   - Django
   - FastAPI
-    - NodeJS:
-      - NestJS
-      - Express

-Development in Frontend:
-- Frameworks:
   - Angular >=17
   - Astro
-  - Svelte
+  - React

-"I hope to give all my energy all the time to achieve my goals."

 ## Lenguages
 ![lenguages](http://github-profile-summary-cards.vercel.app/api/cards/most-commit-language?username=EliezerRamirezRuiz&theme=github_dark)